Skip to main content

 To inspect resource allocation, run the inspect-allocated-resources action on a container and inspect its output.
 Note that the output differs depending on the tenant running the action.
 First, let us inspect the output for the acme tenant, the same tenant that owns the application.

-supctl do -s my-site applications my-application service-instances my-srv-1 \
+supctl do --site my-site applications my-application service-instances my-srv-1 \

 containers my-container inspect-allocated-resources